hegdedarsh/drupal-setup/README.md

 https://docs.projectcalico.org/v3.2/getting-started/kubernetes/installation/hosted/calico.yaml

-Step 10:- Confirm that all of the pods are running with the following command.Note that this takes time, so please watch it for few minutes.
+Step 10:- Confirm that all of the pods are running with the following command.Note that this takes time, so please watch it for few minutes.Make sure you see all the pods as running, it takes a bit of time for the control plane to get ready

 watch kubectl get pods --all-namespaces